remkoj/content-cloud-webhooks/README.md

 ### WebhookFactoryManager

-Iterates the registered `IWebhookFactory` objects and calls `Process` on each, aggregating the returned webhooks.
+Iterates the registered `IWebhookFactory` objects and calls `Generate` on each, aggregating the returned webhooks.

 ### IWebhookFactory

 (There is no default for this.
 You need to register your selected factories in your startup code.)

-The interface contains one method: `Process` which returns a `List<Webhook>` or `null`.
+The interface contains one method: `Generate` which returns a `List<Webhook>` or `null`.

 The default implementation requires you to pass in a target `Uri` and allows you to set the following: